SwayLtd/Sway-App/README.md

 ### Last Updates

+- Fix notification grouping and filtering
 - Update EditEventArtistScreen for Timetable Integration
 - Centralized loading indicator and other optimizations
 - Hide bottom buttons and "Only followed artists" when user is not logged in
 - Integrate Artist Notification Button & Improve Timetable Filtering
 - Implement Event Timetable System and Artist Notifications for GridView
 - Implement Calendar Feature and Update Event Status Filtering
-- Release 1.0.1 - Calendar and Timetable features
+- Release 1.0.2 - Calendar and Timetable features

 ### Known Issues